SimoneAstarita/queer_NLP_bib/README.md

 Tang, Kunsheng  et al. <a href="https://dl.acm.org/doi/abs/10.1145/3658644.3670284"><u>GenderCARE: A Comprehensive Framework for Assessing and Reducing Gender Bias in Large Language Models.</u></a> In Proceedings of the 2024 on ACM SIGSAC Conference on Computer and Communications Security (CCS '24).
 2024

 ## LLMs
-Sheng, Emily, et al. <a href="https://aclanthology.org/D19-1339.pdf"><u>"The Woman Worked as a Babysitter: On Biases in Language Generation."</u></a> Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing
+Sheng, Emily, et al. <a href="https://aclanthology.org/D19-1339"><u>The Woman Worked as a Babysitter: On Biases in Language Generation.</u></a> Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing

-Nozza, Debora, et al. <a href="https://aclanthology.org/2022.ltedi-1.4/"><u>"Measuring Harmful Sentence Completion in Language Models for LGBTQIA+ Individuals."</u></a> LTEDI 2022 (2022): 26.
+Debora Nozza, Federico Bianchi, Anne Lauscher, and Dirk Hovy.
+2022. <a href="https://aclanthology.org/2022.ltedi-1.4/"><u>Measuring Harmful Sentence Completion in Language Models for LGBTQIA+ Individuals.</u></a> In _Proceedings of the Second Workshop on Language Technology for Equality, Diversity and Inclusion_, pages 26–34, Dublin, Ireland.
+Association for Computational Linguistics.

 Ovalle, Anaelia et al. <a href="https://dl.acm.org/doi/10.1145/3593013.3594078"><u>“I’m fully who I am”: Towards Centering Transgender and Non-Binary Voices to Measure Biases in Open Language Generation.</u></a> In Proceedings of the 2023 ACM Conference on Fairness, Accountability, and Transparency (FAccT '23).